hailehust/java-core/README.md

 # java-core
-Some example for studying Java core
+Some examples for studying Java core